Affiliate links linking to products we love may be found within this article. For more info, please check our Disclosure page.

 You can find hostels and budget friendly hotels in almost every town and city throughout Uruguay.
-Unless your visit coincides with the 40 day Carnaval when prices soar.
+Unless your visit coincides with the 40 day Carnival when prices soar.

 During the summer months, book accommodation in advance in the more popular tourist destinations.